GoneRogueProductions/chordcss/readme.md

 - Makes your code tidier
 - Hosted online and of course is open source under GPL v3!
 ## Get Started
-To get started, well you can't.
-Yet.
+It's easy.
+To get the best CSS experience on your website, simply add the following tag:
+`link rel="stylesheet" href="gonerogueprodutctions.github.io/chordcss/main.css">`
 # For more, read the wiki.